 In order to avoid correlation between new features we applied principal component analysis.
 Instead of using 35 features, we created just 5 that represented 99.9% of the full data variation.

-We use a 50/50 continuus split of the full time series for use as training and testing data sets respectively.
+We use a 50/50 continuous split of the full time series for use as training and testing data sets respectively.
 Contiguity of train and test data sets is important, since we want to minimize contamination of the training data with information about the test data.

 We computed regularization hyper-parameters for each machine learning predicting techniques by random grid search based on a 3-fold cross-validation.